Laboratory of Translational Microbiology

 Reprogrammed Bacteriophage Particle Assisted Multi-species Functional Metagenomics (DEEPMINE)

-In our recent publication in Nature Microbiology, we introduced a new approach called Reprogrammed Bacteriophage Particle Assisted Multi-species Functional Metagenomics (DEEPMINE) to expand the functional metagenomic toolbox for studying microbial communities and by doing so, deepen our understanding of how antimicrobial resistance emerges.
+In our publication in Nature Microbiology, we introduced a new approach called Reprogrammed Bacteriophage Particle Assisted Multi-species Functional Metagenomics (DEEPMINE) to expand the functional metagenomic toolbox for studying microbial communities and by doing so, deepen our understanding of how antimicrobial resistance emerges.
 The traditional metagenomic screening approach for antibiotic resistance genes (ARGs) relies on laboratory strains of Escherichia coli as bacterial hosts, leaving us blind to ARGs that provide resistance specifically in clinically relevant pathogens.
 To address this issue, DEEPMINE employs modified bacteriophage transducing particles to deliver large metagenomic plasmid libraries into a wide range of bacterial species, allowing us to perform metagenomic screens in clinically relevant bacterial pathogens from the Enterobacteriaceae family.
 Through this approach, we identified several previously unreported ARGs with species-specific effects on antibiotic susceptibility.
 Additionally, our study revealed that newly approved or late-stage clinical development antibiotics are just as prone to resistance formation as old antibiotics after decades of clinical use, highlighting the need for innovation and ongoing research into combating antibiotic resistance.

-In our paper we showed that retrospective evaluation of past waves of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) epidemic is key for designing optimal interventions against future waves and novel pandemics.
+In our paper, we showed that retrospective evaluation of past waves of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) epidemic is key for designing optimal interventions against future waves and novel pandemics.
 Here, we reported on analyzing genome sequences of SARS-CoV-2 from the first two waves of the epidemic in 2020 in Hungary, mirroring a suppression and a mitigation strategy, respectively.
 Our analysis revealed that the two waves markedly differed in viral diversity and transmission patterns.
 Specifically, unlike in several European areas or in the USA, we found no evidence for early introduction and cryptic transmission of the virus in the first wave of the pandemic in Hungary.
 Despite the introduction of multiple viral lineages, extensive community spread was prevented by a timely national lockdown in March 2020.
 In sharp contrast, the majority of the cases in the much larger second wave can be linked to a single transmission lineage of the pan-European B.1.160 variant.
 This lineage was introduced unexpectedly early, followed by a 2-month-long cryptic transmission before a soar of detected cases in September 2020.
 Epidemic analysis revealed that the dominance of this lineage in the second wave was not associated with an intrinsic transmission advantage.
 This finding was further supported by the rapid replacement of B.1.160 by the alpha variant (B.1.1.7) that launched the third wave of the epidemic in February 2021.
 These findings collectively underscore the role of the founder effect, in conjunction with cryptic transmission, as the driving factors behind viral diversity, as opposed to recurrent international introductions or heightened transmissibility.

 Evaluating the Risk of Resistance Evolution Against Novel Antimicrobials